Aisha Bibi: History

+According to another version, when Aisha felt the effects of the snake’s venom, she ordered that Karakhan be informed immediately.
+He came to her without delay, accompanied by his healers and mullahs.
+Seeing that the healers were powerless, Karakhan asked a mullah to perform a marriage rite with his dying bride.
+After the ceremony, taking the girl’s hand, he cried out loudly to her three times: “Aisha, you have now become bibi,” that is, his wife, a married woman.

+According to Bayan Tujakbayeva, reports describe the death in 1034 of the daughter of the ruler of Talas, Bogra Khan, who died while traveling to Ghazna to join her fiancé Maudud, the heir of Mas‘ud.
+Tujakbayeva notes that this account corresponds with the local legend of a lady named Aisha-Bibi, who set out with her maidservant to meet her fiancé in a distant land and died on the journey.

 Current use

 The site has been venerated since the Middle Ages.
 Local women from the Taraz Oasis still pray for children and a happy family.
 It is customary for newlyweds in Taraz to have their union blessed by the dead lovers.
 Their ritual reenacts the myth.
 After the ceremony the wedding party retraces Karakhan's journey from Taraz to the site of his fiancée's death.
 The journey begins at Karakhan Mausoleum in Taraz and ends at the Aisha Bibi, at each location the bride and groom venerate the dead lovers and ask for their blessing.

 Russian archeologist V. V. Bartold was the first scientist to record and study the ruins in 1893.
 The Soviet Union built a protective glass shell to preserve the monument (c 1960) and used it for the education of students in Taraz and tourism.
 In 2002, the Republic of Kazakhstan paid Nishan Rameto to restore the Aisha Bibi and built the park infrastructure around it.
 Shoqan Walikhanov painted monument in his work in 1856.